EconometricsBySimulation/AbstractLogic.jl/docs/src/man/getting_started.md

 julia> logicalset = logicalparse("a, b, c ∈ 1, 2, 3")
 a, b, c ∈ 1, 2, 3        feasible outcomes 27 ✓          :3 1 3
 ```
-`logicalparse` will now generate a lookup object of type `LogicalCombo` which tells `AbstractLogic` options what combinations feasible as well as which ones have been excluded.
-Every time `logicalparse` runs it prints the number of feasible outcomes in the set given the current constraints as well as a random single feasible value that the variables can hold.
+`logicalparse` will now generate a lookup object of type `LogicalCombo` which tells `AbstractLogic` what options are feasible as well as which ones have been excluded.
+Every time `logicalparse` runs it prints the number of feasible outcomes, the number of "percieved" outcomes in terms of (product of the # of options) in the set given the current constraints as well as a random single feasible value that the variables can hold.

 While many logical problems do have equivalent value ranges for each variable `AbstractLogic` has no such constraint.
 Additional variables can be added to a set in an equivalent as those added upon set initiation.
 ```julia